WerWolv/Documentation/pattern_language/core-language/preprocessor.md

 **Possible values:** Any integer value **Default:** `32`

 This pragma sets the evaluation depth of recursive functions and types.
 To prevent the runtime from crashing when evaluating infinitely deep recursive types, execution will stop prematurely if it detects recursion that is too deep.
-This pragma can adjust the maximum depth allowed
+This pragma can adjust the maximum depth allowed.

 #### `array_limit`

 **Possible values:** Any integer value **Default:** `0x1000`

 This pragma sets the maximum number of entries allowed in an array.
 To prevent the runtime using up a lot of memory when creating huge arrays, execution will stop prematurely if an array with too many entries is evaluated.
-This pragma can adjust the maximum number of entries allowed
+This pragma can adjust the maximum number of entries allowed.

 #### `pattern_limit`